Sbillups0/Lab1-Template/README.md

 In `WizardMiniMax` you should implement this generalized MiniMax as well as an evaluation function.
 In order to expand the minimax search tree, unlike in part 1 `ReasoningAgents` get direct access to calculating `GameState` successors using the `self.get_successors` function.

  ### Additional Notes
-- Your agent must adhere to `max_depth`, where the depth is based on the number of Wizard moves rather than the depth of successors in the tree.
+- Your agent must adhere to `max_depth`, where the depth is based on *the number of Wizard moves rather than the depth of successors in the tree*.
 - Implement the algorithm recursively using helper function(s).
 - The correct implementation of minimax will lead to your wizard losing the game in some cases.
 Random and Greedy goblins are of course not optimal minimax agents, and so modeling them with minimax search may sometimes make mistakes.
 This is ok and expected, and your evaluation function can be designed with this in mind.
 - We will be checking your code to determine whether it explores the correct number of game states.
 This is the only reliable way to detect some very subtle bugs in implementations of minimax.
 As a result, the autograder will be very picky about how many times you call `self.get_successors`.
 If you call it any more or less than necessary, the autograder will complain.